leandromoh/RecordParser/README.md

 ![GitHub](https://img.shields.io/github/license/leandromoh/recordparser)
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/leandromoh/RecordParser)

-# RecordParser - simple, fast, extensible parse for records
+# RecordParser - Simple, Fast, GC friendly & Extensible

-RecordParser is a expression tree based parser that helps you to write maintainable, fast and simple parsers.
+RecordParser is a expression tree based parser that helps you to write maintainable parsers with high-performance in a simple way.
 It makes easier for developers to do parsing by automating non-relevant code, allowing the developer to focus on the essentials of mapping.

-### RecordParser is a Zero Allocation Writer/Reader Parser for .NET Core
+## RecordParser is a Zero Allocation Writer/Reader Parser for .NET Core

 1. It supports .NET Core 2.1, 3.1, 5.0 and .NET Standard 2.1
 2. It has minimal heap allocations because it does intense use of [Span](https://docs.microsoft.com/en-us/archive/msdn-magazine/2018/january/csharp-all-about-span-exploring-a-new-net-mainstay) type, a new .NET type designed to have high-performance and reduce memory allocations [(see benchmark)](/Benchmark.md)